codewars/docs/content/training/getting-started/kata-solved.md

 ### Rank

-Rank level reflects your experience and knowledge you have gained by solving kata.
+The rank level reflects your experience and knowledge you have gained by solving kata.
 You start at the lowest rank of 8 kyū, and each correct solution brings you closer to a higher rank.
-You can see your rank progress toward next level on your profile page:
+You can see your rank progress toward the next level on your profile page:

 <div class="block dark:hidden">